-The Center of KANSEI Innovation Nurturing Mental Welfare, a concept jointly proposed by Hiroshima University and Mazda, was adopted as one of the Center of Innovation (COI) sites for FY2013 under the COI STREAM*1 by the Japanese Ministry of Education, Culture Sports, Science and Technology (MEXT), and was established on the Hiroshima University premises on April 1, 2014.
+The Center of KANSEI Innovation Nurturing Mental Welfare, a concept jointly proposed by Mazda and Hiroshima University, was adopted as one of the Center of Innovation (COI) sites for FY March 2014 under the COI STREAM*1 by Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT), and was established on the Hiroshima University premises on April 1, 2014.
 Over the next nine years, the Center, with Mazda as the Project Leader, aims to develop a technology platform for visualization and real-time sensing of KANSEI (emotion, perception), making optimal use of brain science, optical technology and information technology, and to create a product that enables the building of special bonds with customers.

 In FY March 2014, Mazda and Hiroshima University implemented 34 joint research projects.
 As part of these projects, Mazda accepted 10 students for internship at its seven divisions, providing them with an opportunity to see firsthand how engineers address various issues that arise in the process of business activity.